-Let’s assume you and your spouse are looking to take out a loan to put into some projects for home improvement.
-You, though have under your belt a lot of student loan debt.
-Your credit score has been negatively impacted by the debt over the years, dragging it down from excellent to mediocre.
+Let’s assume you and your spouse are looking to take out a loan to put into some home improvement projects.
+You, though, have under your belt a lot of student loan debt.
+Your credit score has been negatively impacted by this debt over the years, dragging it down from excellent to mediocre.
 Your spouse is in excellent financial condition, though, and has an outstanding credit score.
 You will reap the benefits of his credit score by co-signing a loan with your partner and will definitely be able to obtain a lower interest rate.

 A Greater Loan Amount Access

 Potential borrowers with a good financial record are more likely to get better loan terms.
 The scale of the loan contains these superior words.
-You and your co-signer reap the advantages of the financial history of two people by co-signing a loan, particularly if you are attempting to borrow with a less than ideal credit score.
-This means that by co-signing a loan, the amount of money you may borrow on your loan will be greater and you can have more cash to tap into when you need it.
+By co-signing a loan, you and your co-signer reap the advantages of the financial history of two people.
+This is particularly true if you are attempting to borrow with a less-than-ideal credit score.
+This means that by co-signing a loan, the amount of money you may borrow on your loan will be greater and you will have more cash to tap into when you need it.

 Higher Loan Approval chance

-Finding a co-signer with a decent credit score can be a big benefit if you’re restoring your finances or have a bad credit background.
+Finding a co-signer with a decent credit score can be a big benefit if you’re restoring your finances or have a bad credit history.
 Say you have a big purchase coming up and you have applied to your local bank for a personal loan, only to find out that you have not been accepted because your credit score is poor.
-By having a co-signer, considering you’re working with someone who has a healthier credit background, the chances of being accepted for a loan are greater.
-As it presents a lower risk to lenders, applying together will increase the likelihood that you will be accepted.
+The chances of being accepted for a loan are greater with a co-signer, considering you’re working with someone who has a healthier credit background.
+Applying together will increase the likelihood that you will be accepted.

 Understanding the procedure before co-signing a loan